Custom Furniture in Kansas City: Crafted for Your Home, Your Lifestyle, and Your Story

 Materials & Finishes That Stand Out

 “We spend as much time on the feel as the look.
-When you run your hand over a table and it’s perfectly smooth—you know it was made with care.”
+When a surface is perfectly smooth, you know it was made with care.” — Judd

 How Custom Furniture Complements Cabinetry